APS Return to School Guidelines for 2021-22

 |Lunch & Food Services||

 Social distancing of three (3) feet will be maintained at all elementary school cafeterias during lunch.
 Andover High School and middle schools can accommodate lunch periods outdoors, weather permitting.
-Contract tracing in all indoor areas will continue for the start of the school year.
+Contract tracing in all indoor areas during the school day will continue for the start of the school year.

 Through a partnership with the USDA, APS will continue offering free meals for all families through June 2022.
 These meals will be available for all students at all grade levels and include one lunch and one breakfast per-student daily.